Alpha17-2/safari/README.md

 ## Setting up Firebase for backend services (Authentication , database and storage )

 - Go to Firebase authentication section and enable Email/Password method for authentication
-- Go to Firebase Realtime database and create a new database in test mode .
-Copy the API url and paste it into `lib/utils/constants.dart` .
 - Go to Firebase Firestore database and create a new database in test mode.
 - Go to Firebase Firestore Storage and create a new database in test mode.